lassehav-oamk/din23-web-development-frameworks-api-examples/README.md

 ## API endpoints available in the application

-- **GET /**: Returns a welcome message.
-- **GET /api/users**: Retrieves a list of all users.
+- **GET /users**: Retrieves a list of all users.
-- **POST /api/users**: Creates a new user.
+- **POST /users**: Creates a new user.
 Requires a JSON body with user details.
-- **GET /api/users/:id**: Retrieves details of a user by ID.
-- **PUT /api/users/:id**: Updates details of a user by ID.
+- **PUT /users/:id**: Updates details of a user by ID.
 Requires a JSON body with updated user details.
 - **DELETE /api/users/:id**: Deletes a user by ID.

 ## Getting Started